Akashhogetapal/RWD/README.md

 # Canteen Connect - Full Stack RWD Project

 ## 📖 Overview
 **Canteen Connect** is a complete full-stack web application designed to digitize campus dining.
-It features a robust **Node.js/Express backend** managing users, orders, and wallets, paired with a responsive **React frontend** for a seamless student experience.....
+It features a robust **Node.js/Express backend** managing users, orders, and wallets, paired with a responsive **React frontend** for a seamless student experience.......

 ---